ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part01.md

 	User <your user>
 ```

-- You can also reference this how to from [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for an alternative explanation
+- You can also reference this document from [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for an alternative explanation
 - Check the boxes that make sense to you

 <strong>Check:</strong> `all boxes specific to your needs.`